Cognitive Behavioral Therapy Effective Anxiety Depression Treatment

 Managing Your Time

-Week five looks at your activity list and your time spent on task.
+Therefore, week five looks at your activity list and your time spent on task.
 Depression and anxiety can throw your schedule totally out of whack.
 In conclusion, hopefully you identified, prioritized and planned your task out.

 Wrapping it up